 GeneCards Summary for CAMK2B Gene

 CAMK2B (Calcium/Calmodulin Dependent Protein Kinase II Beta) is a Protein Coding gene.
-Diseases associated with CAMK2B include phencyclidine abuse.
+Diseases associated with CAMK2B include Phencyclidine Abuse.
 Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Development Endothelin-1/EDNRA signaling.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is CAMK2D.
+An important paralog of this gene is CAMK2G.

 UniProtKB/Swiss-Prot for CAMK2B Gene